C-Guadagnino/Eatinerary/docs/ghi.md

 ## Sign Up page
 - Page visibility: All (Non-logged in, and Logged in users)
-- Description: There will be 2 separate log-in pages based on user type:
+- Description: There will be 2 separate sign-up pages based on user type:
   1. Foodie sign-up page
   2. Restaurant Owner sign-up page